 Over a third of the analyzed websites (41.34%) have pages with a 4XX response.

 In most cases, a 4XX response appears for a 404 error, and having pages with the 404 error isn’t that terrible in itself.
 However, you should take care of every internal link to such pages because linking out to dead pages provides a poor user experience.
 In addition, it drains your crawl budget.

-As a solution, you can delete links to pages with the 404 error or set up a 301 redirect.
-Or at least make your 404-page look cute to reduce user frustration.
+As a solution, you can delete internal links to 404 pages and/or set up a 301 redirect.
+Also, check that you don’t have backlinks to such pages.

 4XX images (Not Found)

 Pages aren’t the only elements that can return 4XX HTTP errors.
 It also applies to images and files.
 We noticed that 21.2% of websites have broken images that can’t be loaded.
-Besides a negative impact on the user experience, search engines can’t index such images.
-All you can do is remove or replace them.
+Besides a negative impact on the user experience, Google can’t index such images.

 Website speed and performance issues